Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - Message: `jhv.vso.load`
 - Arguments:
-    - timestamp (string) - date of the currently viewed frame coded in ISO8601 format (e.g., 2017-08-28T14:33:28)
+	- timestamp (string): date of the currently viewed frame coded in ISO8601 format (e.g., 2017-08-28T14:33:28);
-    - start (string) - start date of the currently viewed sequence coded in ISO8601 format (e.g., 2017-08-28T14:33:28)
+    - start (string): start date of the currently viewed sequence coded in ISO8601 format (e.g., 2017-08-28T14:33:28);
-    - end (string) - end date of the currently viewed sequence coded in ISO8601 format (e.g., 2017-08-28T14:33:28)
+    - end (string): end date of the currently viewed sequence coded in ISO8601 format (e.g., 2017-08-28T14:33:28);
-    - cadence (SAMP long) - number of milliseconds between each frame
+    - cadence (SAMP long): number of milliseconds between each frame;
-    - cutout.set (SAMP boolean) - whether or not only a part of the sun is visible:
+    - cutout.set (SAMP boolean): whether or not only a part of the sun is visible:
-        0: the full Sun is visible
+        - 0: the full Sun is visible;
-        1: only a cutout of the Sun is visible
+        - 1: only a cutout of the Sun is visible.
-    - cutout.x0 (SAMP float, arcsec, optional) - x-position of the currently viewed part of the Sun
+	- cutout.x0 (SAMP float, arcsec, optional): x-position of the currently viewed part of the Sun;
-    - cutout.y0 (SAMP float, arcsec, optional) - y-position of the currently viewed part of the Sun
+    - cutout.y0 (SAMP float, arcsec, optional): y-position of the currently viewed part of the Sun;
-    - cutout.w (SAMP float, arcsec, optional) - width of the currently viewed part of the Sun
+    - cutout.w (SAMP float, arcsec, optional): width of the currently viewed part of the Sun;
-    - cutout.h (SAMP float, arcsec, optional) - height of the currently viewed part of the Sun
+    - cutout.h (SAMP float, arcsec, optional): height of the currently viewed part of the Sun;
-    - layers (list of map) - the different layers currently displayed.
+    - layers (list of map): the different layers currently displayed.
 The parameters of each layer are stored as a key-value pair with the following keys:
-        - observatory (string, required)
+        - observatory (string, required);
-        - instrument (string, required)
+        - instrument (string, required);
-        - detector (string, optional)
+        - detector (string, optional);
-        - measurement (string, optional)
+        - measurement (string, optional);
-        - timestamp (string, ISO8601 date, required)
+        - timestamp (string, ISO8601 date, required).

         The keys which are set depend on the selected instrument.
-- Return Values: None
+- Return Values: None.
 - Description: Broadcasts information about all the currently visible layers in JHelioviewer including the current timestamp.
 Receiving applications can use this information to load the raw data from VSO, for example.

 Example:

 ```
 {
 	samp.mtype=jhv.vso.load,
 	samp.params={
+		timestamp=2017-09-24T19:52:28, start=2017-09-24T00:00:00, end=2017-09-26T00:00:00,
-    cutout.h=2460.524544, cutout.w=2460.524544, start=2017-09-24,
+    	cutout.set=1, cutout.h=2460.524544, cutout.w=2460.524544, cutout.x0=3.3579912600000625, cutout.y0=1.1773994400000447,
+    	cadence=1800000,
 		layers=[
     		{observatory=SDO, instrument=AIA, detector=, measurement=304, timestamp=2017-09-24T19:53:05},
 	    	{observatory=SDO, instrument=AIA, detector=, measurement=171, timestamp=2017-09-24T19:52:45},
-    {observatory=SDO, instrument=AIA, detector=, measurement=193, timestamp=2017-09-24T19:52:28}],
+    		{observatory=SDO, instrument=AIA, detector=, measurement=193, timestamp=2017-09-24T19:52:28}
-    cutout.set=1, cutout.x0=3.3579912600000625, end=2017-09-26, cutout.y0=1.1773994400000447, cadence=1800000, timestamp=2017-09-24T19:52:28}}
+    	],
+     }
+}
 ```

 ## File Formats ##